capawesome-team/capacitor-firebase/packages/app-check/BREAKING.md

 ### Variables

-- `firebaseAppCheckPlayIntegrityVersion` variable has been updated to `17.1.2`.
+- On Android, the `firebaseAppCheckPlayIntegrityVersion` variable has been updated to `17.1.2`.
-- `firebaseAppCheckDebugVersion` variable has been updated to `17.1.2`.
+- On Android, the `firebaseAppCheckDebugVersion` variable has been updated to `17.1.2`.

 ## Version 5.x.x